agalue/onmsctl/README.md

 Make sure to protect the file, as the credentials are on plain text.

 ## Upcoming features

-* Reload daemons configuration; for example `onmsctl daemon reload Pollerd`.
-This should include the list of reloadable daemons and requires a way to send events through ReST.

 * Search for entities.
 The idea is to provide a way to build a search expression that will be translated into a [FIQL](https://fiql-parser.readthedocs.io/en/stable/usage.html) expression and use the ReST API v2 of OpenNMS to search for events, alarms, nodes, etc.